thomasloven/lovelace-layout-card/README.md

 For installation instructions [see this guide](https://github.com/thomasloven/hass-config/wiki/Lovelace-Plugins).

+# IMPORTANT!
+# Due to name collisions with other popuplar lovelace cards, the parameter `layout` will likely very soon be called something else.

 ## Quick Start

 - Go to one of your lovelace views and select "Edit Dashboard"